M-Burak-Yilmazer/surveyForm/README.md

 # surveyForm
-created a survey form for a it course
+*created a survey form for a it course
+*you can reach the site [here](https://m-burak-yilmazer.github.io/surveyForm/)